Information on cabling - SmartRelay 3 system

 |---|---|

-Supply voltage VIN [V] | Voltage in the connected power supply unit.
+Supply voltage VIN [V] | Voltage of the connected power supply unit.
 Read the value on the power supply unit or ask the electrician responsible.
-Use 13 V if you supply the controller via PoE.
-Enter the number without the unit and use a decimal point if necessary (e.g. 13.5) |
+If powering the controller via PoE, use 13 V. Enter the number without a unit and separate decimal places with a decimal point (e.g. 13.5) |

-Cable gauge A [mm²] | Cross-section of the installed or projected cable.
+Cable cross-section A [mm²] | Cross-section of the installed or planned cable.
 Read the value on the cable or ask the electrician responsible.
-Enter the number without the unit and use a decimal point (e.g. 0.5). |
+Enter the number without a unit and separate decimal places with a decimal point (e.g. 0.5). |

 The following table contains the maximum lengths for frequently used cable gauges and supply voltages.